xpqz/dyalog-docs/tools/jenkins/plan21.md

             sh '[ "x" != "x$WORKSPACE" ] && rm -rf $WORKSPACE/*'
             doGitCheckout('JenkinsBuild', 'Jenkins')

-            // Fetch release assets for each production version def versions = env.PRODUCTION_VERSIONS.split(' ')
+            // Fetch release assets and SVN checkout for each production version def versions = env.PRODUCTION_VERSIONS.split(' ')
             versions.each { version ->
                 getVersionedReleaseAssets(GITDOCURL, "${GITDOCDIR}/${version}", version)
+                doSvnCheckout(getSvnDocbinUrl(version), "${SVNDOCDIR}/${version}")
             }

-            doSvnCheckout(SVNDOCURL, SVNDOCDIR)
         }
     }
 }
 ```

+Note: the `Update and Commit svndocs` stage runs `./Jenkins/gitdocs2svn` (from the private `Dyalog/JenkinsBuild` repo).
+This script likely needs a version parameter or loop to handle per-version SVN paths.
+Since it's in a separate repo, this change is out of scope for this plan but must be coordinated.
+Until `gitdocs2svn` is updated, the `Update svndocs` stage can be limited to `PRODUCTION_VERSIONS` that the script already handles (i.e., 20.0 only initially).

 ### Version-Specific Assets